forio/contour/src/documentation/supported_data_formats.md

 There are several valid formats for each data series.

+In addition to the formats below, the [Contour Data Connectors](#data-connectors) allow you to connect your visualizations to source data in different formats, such as CSV and TSV.

 ###Single Series

 **Array of {x, y} pairs.** You can pass in a single series as an array of {x, y} pairs.